 Sourcing companies should have a good grip on Quality Control (QC) processes that can be applied to a range of products.
-This includes contracts in Chinese, inspections, follow-up and putting a QC system in place.
+This includes contracts in Chinese, product inspections, follow-up and putting a QC system in place.
 They can ensure that your product matches the specifications you have set and tackle any disputes on your behalf.

 Sourcing companies will have a wider range of interests than a trading company, so they won’t know your niche to the same depth as a trading company.
 A specialist trading company will often know your product right from the start, but the onus is still on you to know what you want and write detailed product specifications for them to go to the factory with.

 Sourcing companies specialize in the supply chain (logistics) as much as the production process.
 A good sourcing company should be able to take over your entire sourcing process, right from finding the factory, to Chinese contracts, inspections compliance and logistics to your door.
 This saves time and allows businesses to focus on sales and marketing operations.